audulus/docs/docs/index.md

 ---

-### 3. mac menu options and preferences
+### 3. menu options and preferences

 This section describes the Mac system menu bar for Audulus.
-Only Audulus-specific menu options will be mentioned.
+Only Audulus-specific menu options are mentioned.

 **Audulus 4**